 Stones Taro: Club Sounds from the Depths of the Sea

 Now based in Kyoto, Japan, Stones Taro has a long-held affinity with the ocean.
-The producer/DJ was born in Wakayama, home to some of Japanās most sacred sites and beautiful beaches, and it was here that Taro Nakano grew enchanted with the warm sea breeze and sound of the ocean crashing against the cityās easterly coast.
-Musically, Nakano was largely inspired by UK dance music, becoming active in the local Kyoto scene in 2015 with his classic take on acid-scorched techno, house, grime and jungle.
+The producer/DJ was born in Wakayama, home to some of Japanās most sacred sites and beautiful beaches, and it was here that Taro grew enchanted with the warm sea breeze and sound of the ocean crashing against the cityās easterly coast.
+Musically, Taro was largely inspired by UK dance music, becoming active in the local Kyoto scene in 2015 with his classic take on acid-scorched techno, house, grime and jungle.

-However, despite a series of well-received EPs released on some of the UKās hottest underground labels, Nakano found he was struggling to find his unique voice.
+However, despite a series of well-received EPs released on some of the UKās hottest underground labels, Taro found he was struggling to find his unique voice.
 In search of a clear concept, the producer found sanctuary in his former environment - the sounds and smell of the sea.
-Hence, the creation of his debut LP, Dwellers of the Seabed - a seamless union of undulating soundscapes and punchy techno, for which Nakano relied on Ableton Liveās native effects to help imbibe the music with a sense of aquatic authenticity.
+Hence, the creation of his debut LP, Dwellers of the Seabed - a seamless union of undulating soundscapes and punchy techno, for which Stones Taro relied on Ableton Liveās native effects to help imbibe the music with a sense of aquatic authenticity.

 What music did you listen to while growing up in Wakayama, Japan?